Kṣitigarbha: Agonashi Jizō

 Lit. = Jizō without a Jaw.
 Also known as Shitsu Heiyu 歯痛平癒地蔵 (Jizō who Heals Toothaches).
 Says Gabi Greve:

 In the year 1870, the temple 伴桂寺 at Oki Island 隠岐島 had to close down.
-The last priest of the temple had been a disciple of the head prist of the Hagi Temple in Osaka, so he gave all his temple treasures to Hagi Temple, including a statue of the "Jizō without a Jaw" reportedly made by Ono no Takamura 小野篁 (802–853), a scholar and poet of Heian Japan.
+The last priest of the temple had been a disciple of the head priest of the Hagi Temple in Osaka, so he gave all his temple treasures to Hagi Temple, including a statue of the "Jizō without a Jaw" reportedly made by Ono no Takamura 小野篁 (802–853), a scholar and poet of Heian Japan.
 Two years later a special hall was built for the statue, which is now a secret (hibutsu 秘仏) statue and only shown once a year to the public.”
 Gabi continues: ”Once upon a time in the city of Kanawa in Omiya town on the island of Oki, there lived a man who had a painful toothache.
-For three days, he was crying all day long 'my tooth aces, my tooth aces so much!'
+For three days, he was crying all day long 'my tooth aches, my tooth aches so much!'
 He could not sleep at night and not eat during the day because of the pain.
 In the end he pulled out his jaw, threw it away - and died.
 But then, how wonderful, he was reborn as a Bodhisattva.
 The pious people of Oki Island then made a wooden statue of Jizō without a chin and prayed to it when they got a toothache.
 Soon people from far away also came to pray for healing, and as a gift of gratitude placed one NASHI (pear) into a nearby river or lake or the ocean.
 This is a pun on the word NASHI (pear) and NASHI (without, to not have) -- in this case, to not have a toothache.